learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 * We would call this pair of opening and closing tags"an `li` tag"
-* The whole length of text of _opening markup_ plus "wrapped" content plus _closing markup_ (`<li>...content...</li>`) is called "an HTML element;" or, more specifically, an `li element`
+* The whole length of text of _opening markup_ plus "wrapped" content plus _closing markup_ (`<li>...content...</li>`) is called "an HTML element;" or, more exactly, an `li element`

 Again, you don't need to memorize these terms yet, but we want to help you develop an intuition for how these words are used.
 You will be using these terms when speaking with other developers and HTML authors.

-It may not seem like we did much work, but this realization of a method for "marking up" _content_ and linking it is the foundation of the web.
+It may not seem like we did much work, but idea of a method for "marking up" _content_ and linking it is the foundation of the web.
 It's what made Tim Berners-Lee's reputation.
-And **you** just experienced Sir Tim's great insight. **AWESOME**.
+And **you** just experienced Sir Tim's great insight.
+**AWESOME**.

 Let's work with additional HTML tags to see how we tweak our HTML a bit more.
 Let's tell the browser "Hey!
 These list items, they go together?"